-non-fiction book on self-image, eating disorders.
+Non-fiction book on self-image, eating disorders.
 Published by Virago teenage imprint, Upstarts in 1990.
 Includes introduction where the author describes her own recovery from an eating disorder.
-Now out of print.

 ‘I don’t think it’s dead vain to care about how you look.
 It’s about trying to be an individual, to be noticed, to say: look at me!’